vishal21004/Library-Management-System/README.md

 # AIM:
-To develop the Exam Registration System using Star UML
+To develop the Library Management System using Star UML

 # Problem Statement:
 1. Exam Registration System is used in the effective registration of exams to all of the applicants.
 This system adopts a comprehensive approach to minimize the manual work and schedule resources, time in a coherent manner.